-Our board modified the compensation structure for our non-employee directors following the 2012 annual shareholders meeting.
-Effective May 1, 2012, the annual cash retainer paid to each non-employee director in monthly installments was reduced to \$15,000.
-Directors also received an annual award of time-based restricted stock with a value of \$10,000, which vests as of the date of the 2013 annual meeting.
-The additional amount paid to our lead director increased to \$7,500, payable in monthly installments.
-The chairman of the audit committee is paid an annual retainer in the amount of \$6,000, while the chairman of each of the compensation committee, executive committee and loan committee receives an annual retainer in the amount of \$3,000, each of which is paid in equal monthly installments.
-All other committee chairmen receive \$750 for each committee meeting chaired, while each other committee member receives \$500 for each committee meeting attended.
-No change was made to the compensation paid for service on our state bank boards.
+During 2013, each non-employee director received an annual cash retainer in the amount of \$15,000, paid in equal monthly installments, while the lead director received an additional \$7,500 paid in equal monthly installments.
+Directors also received an annual award of time-based restricted stock with a value of \$10,000, which vests as of the date of the 2014 annual meeting.
+The chairman of the audit committee was paid an annual retainer in the amount of \$6,000, while the chairman of each of the compensation committee, nominating and governance committee, executive committee and loan committee received an annual retainer in the amount of \$3,000, each of which was paid in equal monthly installments.
+All other committee chairmen received \$750 for each committee meeting chaired, while each other committee member received \$500 for each committee meeting attended.
+We also paid our directors a retainer and fees for service on our state bank boards.
+Each of our non-employee directors who served on one of our state bank boards was paid a \$500 fee for each meeting attended, a \$125 fee in each month during which a meeting was not held, and a \$200 fee for attendance at state bank board committee meetings.